 Securing your license will get your business off the ground, but staying compliant will keep your daycare operating smoothly without interference from the authorities.
 Below are ways to remain compliant.

 The department determines how long your license is valid.
-Ensure you renew your license before the last day of the month the running license expires; otherwise, it won’t be renewed, and your daycare will cease operations.
-You’ll need current approvals by the Office of State Fire Marshal, Office of Public Health, and annual licensing inspections by the department for a renewed license.
+Ensure you renew your license before the last day of the month your current license expires; otherwise, it won't be renewed, and your childcare program will cease operations.
+You'll need current approvals by the Office of State Fire Marshal, Office of Public Health, and annual licensing inspections by the department for a renewed license.

 Do not transfer a license